What Is VA Apportionment?

 - An estranged spouse and child

-The VA can also apportion the veteran’s benefit if the veteran is incarcerated or if the veteran is deemed incompetent and is hospitalized without a fiduciary.
+VA can only apportion the veteran’s benefit if the veteran is incarcerated or if the veteran is deemed incompetent and is hospitalized without a fiduciary.

 What Compensation Can Be Apportioned?
 And How Much?